ixonne/02_Getting-and-Cleaning-Data/README.md

 More information
 ----------------
-CodeBook.md contain more information about data transformations and naming conventions for variables.
+CodeBook.md contains more information about data transformations and naming conventions for variables.